ludoch/appengine-spring-boot/README.md

 Sample Google App Engine (standard) application using :

- * Java 8 : requires to be among alpha testers of the Java 8 standard runtime
+ * Java 21 :
- * Spring Boot 1.5 : the application is packaged as an executable WAR also deployable on servlet containers
+ * Spring Boot 3.2 milestone 3 : the application is packaged as an executable WAR also deployable on servlet containers
+ * Jetty12 SpringBoot configuration
+ * Latest AppEngine artifacts build from head for Java 21
  * JSP : just to prove it works, you should probably use another template engine like thymeleaf
- * GWT 2.8.0 : **TODO Just to prove it's still there**

 ## How to deploy